Please review our most frequently asked questions about our Wellness Challenge. Simply click on the question to reveal the answer.

 - Pushing a lawn mower

 Vigorous-intensity aerobic activity means you’re breathing hard and fast, and your heart rate has gone up quite a bit.
-If you’re working at this level, you won’t be able to say more than a few words without pausing for breath.
+If you’re working at this level, you won’t be able to say more than a few words without pausing for a breath.
 Here are some examples of activities that require vigorous effort:

 - Jogging or running